Ahora57/ApiWrapper/README.md

 # ApiWrapper
 Some api wrapper for ring0
+Most of the code is not mine.
+This is for lazy people.